NNM-V/todo_list/README.md

 - How to Use

 ## About the Project
-A GUI ToDolist application that allows users to manage tasks and mark tasks as completed.
+A GUI ToDo list application that allows users to manage tasks and mark tasks as completed.

 ## Environment
 - Python 3.11